egrosdou01/blog.grosdouli.dev/blog/2025-07-24-demystifying-flux-operator-and-gitlab/sveltos-and-gitops-controllers-pt1.md

 ## Motivation

 I had the chance to meet [Gianluca Mardenete](https://github.com/gianlucam76) (creator of [Sveltos](https://github.com/projectsveltos/addon-controller) and [K8Scleaner](https://github.com/gianlucam76/k8s-cleaner)) during an internal call while working on a project.
 He introduced me to Sveltos almost two and a half years ago.
-I was impressed by the functionality and features that came out-of-the-box, one tool to rule them all, and decided to give it a spin.
+I was impressed by the functionality and features that came out of the box, one tool to rule them all, and decided to give it a spin.
 Since then, I can say it not only gave me back time to work on other issues, but also made deployments way easier and scalable for us!
 Follow along to explore Sveltos together!

 ## Scenario

 Let’s start with a quick introduction to [Sveltos](https://github.com/projectsveltos).
 It is a Kubernetes add-on controller.
 It makes deploying and managing Kubernetes add-ons and applications easier using a label approach.
 We can use it across multiple clusters, whether on-premises, in the cloud, or in multitenant setups.
 Sveltos integrates very well with existing GitOps Controllers and extends its capabilities using out-of-the-box features like advanced templating, Event Framework, and native integration with Cluster API (CAPI).
 To learn more about the Sveltos features, take a look at the [official documentation](https://projectsveltos.io/main/).
 As mentioned in the beginning, the goal of the new series is to demonstrate the different scenarios when it comes to CD.
 How can someone use Sveltos capabilities when starting with deployments, and how can Sveltos fit and collaborate with other Controllers to help teams scale their operations?

 In this post, we will focus on the scenario where Sveltos is the “brain” of our deployments.
 We will showcase how Sveltos can install ArgoCD and Flux to a central Kubernetes **management** cluster and how the same approach can be used to deploy a GitOps controller to a managed cluster that requires a GitOps Controller with a custom definition.
 What that means is that we will bring any Sveltos manifests stored in a git repo using an available GitOps Controller.
-From there, Sveltos takes over and works with the deployments based on the labeling concept.
+From there, Sveltos takes over and works with the deployments based on the labelling concept.

 By the end of this post, you will have a working setup where Sveltos installs and orchestrates both ArgoCD and Flux on a management cluster, and deploys the appropriate GitOps controller to managed clusters based on labels.